-- 1. How Abraham became the father of the Jewish people - 2.
-Why it is important for Christians to know about Jews and the Jewish faith. - 3.
-What does Legacy mean?
+1. How Abraham became the father of the Jewish people

+2. Why it is important for Christians to know about Jews and the Jewish faith.

 Use as many of the questions below to discuss the main points of the lesson for the children.